Eugene Borowitz: Early life

-Borowitz grew up in Columbus, Ohio, and attended Ohio State University.
+Borowitz grew up in Columbus, Ohio, and attended Ohio State University where he studied philosophy.
 After graduation, he went to Hebrew Union College in Cincinnati, where he was ordained as a Rabbi in 1948 and received his D.H.L. in 1950.

 Career

-Borowitz became the founding rabbi of the Community Synagogue in Port Washington, New York, while at the same time pursuing a PhD. in religion from the joint program sponsored by Columbia University and Union Theological Seminary.
+Borowitz became the founding rabbi of The Community Synagogue in Port Washington, New York, while at the same time pursuing a PhD. in religion from the joint program sponsored by Columbia University and Union Theological Seminary.
 In 1957, he was appointed as director of the Religious Education Department of the Union of American Hebrew Congregations.
 Because of this, he switched to Columbia's doctoral program in education and received the Ed.D. in 1958.
 From 1962 until his death, he was a faculty member at the New York campus of Hebrew Union College-Jewish Institute of Religion, where he became the Sigmund L. Falk Distinguished Professor Emeritus of Education and Jewish Religious Thought.
 He was elected as the first Jewish president of the American Theological Society in 1981 and served until 1982 He celebrated his hundredth semester with the college in 2012.

 Borowitz is best known for his development of "covenant theology," a term he first introduced in a 1961 article in Commentary.
 His work concerned itself with the dilemma of the postmodern Jew: committed to individual autonomy, but nevertheless involved with God, Torah and Israel.
 His interest in redefining covenant led him to significant work in normative ethics, some of which was collected in his book Exploring Jewish Ethics (264), and his teaching on the subject led to the volume, Reform Jewish Ethics and the Halakhah (298).
 Borowitz's work in covenant theology found its mature expression in his 1991 book, Renewing the Covenant (273).

 One of Borowitz's most significant accomplishments was his founding of Sh'ma, a Journal of Jewish Responsibility in 1970.
 He was its publisher and editor for twenty-three years, and he served as Senior Editor from 1993 to 1997.
 Sh'ma provided a forum where voices from all segments of the Jewish community could be heard on a wide range of controversial topics.
 Borowitz wrote numerous short book reviews for Sh'ma.